Bethel Park High School: History

-In 1956 the Board of School Directors purchased an 80 acre plot on Church Road, known at that time as McCormack Farm, and plans were drawn to create a campus environment.
-In the fall of 1959, sophomores, juniors and seniors moved to their six-building campus, which consisted of two academic buildings, library, auditorium/cafeteria, physical education building and boiler house at a cost of $4.1 million for construction and equipment.
+In 1956, the Board of School Directors purchased an 80 acre plot on Church Road, known at that time as McCormack Farm.
+Plans were drawn to create a campus environment, and in the fall of 1959, sophomores, juniors, and seniors moved to their six-building campus, which consisted of two academic buildings, a library, an auditorium/cafeteria, physical education building, a boiler house for $4.1 million for construction and equipment.
 Ninth graders stayed at the junior high.

 Ninth graders returned to campus in the fall of 1964 and were excluded again beginning in 1976.
 Finally, ninth graders returned to the campus again in 1985 and have remained since.

 The school was called Bethel High School until the campus high school opened in 1959, changing the name to Bethel Senior High School.
-It was not until 1964 that the school district added “Park” to its name, becoming Bethel Park Senior High School.
+It was not until 1964 that the school district added "Park" to its name, becoming Bethel Park Senior High School.

 The new Bethel Senior High School was dedicated on October 23, 1960, but the campus would not grow to its current size until seven years later.
 Phase II of the construction was completed in 1964 with the addition of another academic building and the industrial arts building.
-Phase III was completed in 1967 with the construction of the fourth academic building and a 6,300 seat football stadium and track, three tennis courts, seven basketball courts and a baseball field, as well as additions to the library, cafeteria and physical education building.
+Phase III was completed in 1967 with the construction of the fourth academic building and a 6,300-seat football stadium and track, three tennis courts, seven basketball courts, and a baseball field, as well as additions to the library, cafeteria, and physical education building.
 Ten classrooms were added to Buildings 2 and 3 in 1969.

 In 1972, the first Bethel Township High School was converted into the Schoolhouse Arts Center and was given historic landmark designation by the Pittsburgh History & Landmarks Association in 1990.
 It was sold to the Bethel Park Historical Society in 1996.
 It is currently undergoing a $1 million renovation and re-branded as the Schoolhouse Arts & History Center.
-When the high school students moved to their new campus, the former high school on Park Avenue was used as a junior high school until it was put up for sale in 1974.
+When the high school students moved to their new campus, the former high school on Park Avenue was used as a junior high school until it was sold in 1974.
 It was sold to the Municipality of Bethel Park in 1975 for $1 and closed in 1980.